 I have found my own situation to be similar to that of several of the uber-volunteers I interviewed for my book.
 They do it because they have grown up in families where volunteering is a part of life.
 A natural, welcome part of life.

-They do it because they are filled with passion for a certain topic or organization and want to help makes things better.
-Making the world a better place.
-I think that is the spirit behind volunteerism for me.
+Volunteers give of their time because they’re filled with passion for a certain topic or organization and want to help make the world a better place in whatever way they can.
+I think that’s the spirit behind volunteerism that continues to drive me forward.

 How about you?
 What has driven you to engage in volunteerism?
 (Or are you just contemplating stepping into the forum?)